JunweiLiang/Multiverse/forking_paths_dataset/README.md

  new_dataset --port 23015
 ```

 For ETHUCY, remove `--is_actev` and change `--video_fps 25.0`.
 The recording is done in the background and 4 cameras are used simultaneously to record the simulation.
 The camera views are set manually by using `code/spectator.py` to find the right camera view (Location, Rotation, Field of View).
 See the scene-specific camera parameters [here](code/utils.py#L201).
+We also manually tune the weather parameters [here](code/utils.py#L80) to make the shadow's length and direction match the one in the real videos.
 The output folder should have the same structure as our released dataset.

 ## Edit the Maps